MetaLang/d-articles/std-variant is everything cool about d.md

 entirely, just like in your D example!"_

 Yes, that's true.
-However, for one thing, doing it that way is still more complicated and uglier than just passing functions to `visit` directly, and two, the D version _still_ blows C++ out of the water on readability.
+However, for one thing, doing it that way is still more complicated and uglier than just passing functions to `visit` directly, and two, the D version would _still_ blow C++ out of the water on readability.
 Consider:

 ```C++
 visit([](auto& arg) {